Grounds to Terminate Parental Rights

 9. The involuntary termination of parental rights in regard to a different child

 Each state has varying statues on the grounds for involuntary termination parental rights.
-Learn more about the child welfare laws and different resources in your state.

 For parental rights to be involuntarily terminated, the courts are required to provide evidence and decide two things: